ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/validation-rule.md

 }
 ```

-## QuerySyntaxWalker
+## `QuerySyntaxWalker`

-If your validation is just a simple lookup than you could just try to do that against the `DocumentNode` for everything where you would have to traverse the query graph or where you want to access only certain kinds of syntax nodes we recomend using the `QuerySyntaxWalker<T>`.
+If your validation is just a simple lookup than you could just try to do that against the `DocumentNode` for everything where you would have to traverse the query graph or where you want to access only certain kinds of syntax nodes we recommend using the `QuerySyntaxWalker<T>`.

 **Important: In your validation rules only validate your own errors and ignore other errors.**